If you are in New Zealand, please click here.

 Other cancellation policies

 Depending on the reason for your cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your travel insurance policy.
 Claims must be made directly to the insurance company concerned.
 Where any cancellation reduces the number of full paying party members below the number on which the price, number of free places and/or any concessions agreed for your booking were based, we will recalculate your holiday cost and re-invoice you accordingly.
-Any such invoice must be paid within 7 days if rendered within 70 days of sailing (90 days in the event of holiday sailings, and Trans Pacific and Asia reposition cruises effective from September 2018 departures).
+Any such invoice must be paid within 7 days if rendered within 70 days of sailing (90 days in the event of holiday cruises, and Trans-Pacific and Asia reposition cruises effective from September 2018 departures).
 In all other instances invoices for any such cost increases must be paid within the time frame stipulated for the payment of the balance due on the original booking.
 In the event that any cost increase to a booking due to a cancellation is not paid within the time limit specified, we reserve the right to cancel the booking and in those circumstances, normal cancellation charges will apply.

 Travel agents may impose their own charges in connection with a cruise (for example service fees) and may impose their own cancellation fees.
 Any charges or fees of this nature are a matter strictly between the guest and their travel agent.